Arnold Goodman, Baron Goodman

 Arnold Abraham Goodman, Baron Goodman, CH (21 August 1913 – 12 May 1995) was a British lawyer and political adviser.

-Life
+In addition to his work as a lawyer in London, he served as chairman of the Arts Council of Great Britain from 1965 until 1972.
+He was master of University College, Oxford from 1976 to 1986.

+Early life and education

 Arnold Goodman was born at Hackney, London, son of Jewish parents Joseph Goodman (1879/80–1940), a master draper, and Bertha (1887–1959), daughter of Joseph Mauerberger, owner of a Stepney drapery business.

-His first name was given on his birth certificate as "Aby", which was corrected by his father only in 1931.
+His first name was given on his birth certificate as "Aby", which was later corrected by his father to Abraham in 1931; Goodman himself took the name Arnold as his first name during the Second World War.
 The Goodman family were comfortably prosperous, as Goodman described in profiles.
+He was educated at Hackney Downs School (formerly The Grocers' Company School), a boys' school run by London County Council.
+He studied law at University College London, graduating with a second class honours Bachelor of Laws (LLB) degree in 1933.
+He later undertook further studies in Roman law and Roman-Dutch law at Downing College, Cambridge.

+Career

+Legal career

-He was educated at Hackney Downs School (formerly The Grocers' Company School), University College London, and Downing College, Cambridge.
-He became a leading London lawyer as Senior Partner in the law firm Goodman, Derrick & Co (subsequently Goodman Derrick LLP and now RWK Goodman LLP).
+He qualified as a solicitor, and became a leading London lawyer as Senior Partner in the law firm Goodman, Derrick & Co (subsequently Goodman Derrick LLP and now RWK Goodman LLP).